jtfrey/nara-to-yaml/README.md

 +----------------+----------------+-------------- ~ --+
 ```

-The structure of the record data varies by record type (see the `nara_district.h`, `nara_school.h`, and `nara_classroom.h` headers).
+The structure of the record data varies by record type (see the `nara_district.h`, `nara_school.h`, and `nara_classroom.h` headers, derived from [this PDF](https://catalog.archives.gov/OpaAPI/media/1501570/content/arcmedia/electronic-records/rg-235/esscr/190.1DP.pdf?download=false)).
 The first 32-bits of the record data is always the type id, though:

 ```
 +--------------------------------+-------------------- ~ --+